eclipse-efx/efxclipse-drift/README.md

 ```

-### TransferModes
+### Transfer Types

-The different ways to transfer the texture to JavaFX are now implemented as `TransferMode`s.
+The different ways to transfer the texture to JavaFX are implemented as `TransferType`s.

  * **MainMemory**: *(available in Windows, Linux and MacOS)*
    downloads the texture to main memory and uploads it again to the javafx texture.